Akshara: Vedanta

 As part of basic instructions of Shiksha and Sanskrit grammar, it is explained that among the Word-entities, both, Aksara and Brahman stand out as especially important because both refer to a special form of ritual word.
 In the Brahmanas and the Upanishads both come to mean the Absolute.
+Aksara is a part of the Sacred Word "Om" and possesses a unique and intensified power and dignity.
+In the Upanishads, in a condensed and intensified form, it signifies the transcendent Principle of all that exists.
+Its significance is derived from its role as a "syllable", the essential and embryonic core of speech.